zazuetaz/dsc-v2-mod1-final-project-online-ds-pt-071519/README.md

 * drivers.png - a graphic used for the presentation
 * presentation.pdf - a PDF of the non-technical presentation
 * Zip_Codes.geojson - a GeoJSON file pulled from the web to use for a map viz that never made it into the presentation.
 I've left it in on the off chance I get to come back to this project in the future.
+* Zazueta_Mod1 Project.mp4 - the video walk through of the non-technical presentation.

 ### Additional Notes
 The contents of the JN will provide the reader with full context of my approach to the project.